unoplatform/uno/doc/articles/faq.md

 Fourth, Uno Platform provides an optional [Figma plugin](https://platform.uno/unofigma/) for pixel-perfect XAML export for Uno Platform apps.

-Finally, by extending the reach of WinUI across all supported platforms, it also allows you to leverage the rich 1st and 3rd party ecosystem and bring rich controls everywhere like `DataGrid`, `TreeView`, `TabView`, `NavigationView` and many others.
+Finally, by extending the reach of WinUI across all supported platforms, it also allows you to leverage the rich 1st and 3rd party ecosystem and bring rich controls everywhere like `DataGrid`, `TreeView`, `TabView`, `NavigationView`, and many others.

 At the practical level, we suggest you try both and see which works the best for your skill set and scenario.